event4u-app/data-helpers/starlight/src/content/docs/getting-started/introduction.md

   </a>
 </div>

-Data Helpers is a powerful, framework-agnostic PHP library for data mapping, DTOs and data manipulation utilities.
+Data Helpers is a **framework-agnostic PHP library with deep framework integration** – get the power of framework-specific solutions without the lock-in.
+Works standalone in **Pure PHP** or with **deep integration** for Laravel and Symfony.
 It provides data transformation with templates, type-safe DTOs, dot notation access, wildcard support and utility helpers for common operations.

 ## What is Data Helpers?